potassco/clorm/docs/clorm/advanced.rst

 =================

 This chapter provides details of more advanced Clorm features.
-Clorm implements a number of functions and classes to provide its abstraction over the raw clingo symbol objects.
+Clorm implements a number of functions and classes to provide its abstraction over the raw Clingo symbol objects.
 There may be more advanced use-cases where it is useful to have access to these features.
 Or at the very least it may help to provide a better understanding of the internal operations of Clorm.